 If you’re unhappy with the appearance of spider veins on your legs, you can find comprehensive treatment options at the Centers for Pain Control and Vein Care.
-At the offices in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, the vein specialists provide several minimally invasive procedures to destroy or remove the damaged vein.
+At the offices in Hobart, LaPorte, Munster, and Valparaiso, Indiana, the vein specialists provide several minimally invasive procedures to destroy or remove the damaged vein.
 You can enjoy smoother, healthier skin without extended downtime or scar risks.
 Call the Centers for Pain Control and Vein Care office nearest you or request a spider vein evaluation through the online booking system today.

 Spider veins describe damaged veins that are visible under the surface of your skin.
 These veins get their name because they resemble the pattern of a spider web.

 Venous insufficiency is the root cause of spider veins.
 When the valves that control blood flow in your veins aren’t functioning properly, they allow blood to flow backward and pool in the vein.
 This pooling causes the enlargement that leads to visible spider veins.

 While spider veins typically develop on your face or legs, they can also develop elsewhere on your body.
 Your legs are particularly prone to spider veins and varicose veins because blood must fight against gravity to make it back to your heart.